 I bounced around Italian kitchens for years and I picked up a few tricks and special dishes.
-Cappellini alla Checca with Wild Mushrooms is a contender for my all-time favorite pasta, and I've been meaning to share it with you since I started this website nearly 10 years ago.
+Cappellini alla Checca with Wild Mushrooms is a contender for my all-time favorite pasta dishes.

-This was hands-down the best selling pasta on the menu at Trattoria Da Vinci where I learned to make it from Chef Angelo Volpicelli.
+This capellini pasta alla checca recipe was on the menu at Trattoria Da Vinci where I learned to make it from Chef Angelo Volpicelli.
+Angelo was from Lazio, so he specialized in Roman cuisine where this recipe comes from.
 It wasn't just the guests who liked it though, it was also the staff favorite.

 After we made pastas for the staff, we'd make food for ourselves, and I'd wager I ate a bowl of checca at least twice a week.

-At the end of the day this is nothing more than thin noodles in the style of a typical spaghetti pomodoro.
-The pasta's dressed with a simple sauce of diced plum tomatoes, garlic, tomato sauce, basil and fresh mozzarella.
+At the end of the day this is nothing more than thin noodles in the style of a spaghetti pomodoro.
+The dried pasta's dressed with a simple sauce of diced ripe tomatoes or cherry tomatoes, garlic, tomato sauce, basil and fresh mozzarella.

 There were add-ons too.
 Toss in some shrimp, a handful of rendered pancetta nuggets, or, my favorite: a spoonful of a juicy mushroom ragu scented with dried porcini.

-Since making Angelos mushroom ragu is a separate thing, and was streamlined for restaurant service I skip it here and use fresh wild mushrooms instead (if you want to try it sometime the recipe's here) .
-I rarely made it for myself the same way twice, and it's hard for me to try and present you with an exact recipe.
-After making 100 pans of it a week the recipe was just instinct, touch and feel.
+Angelos mushroom ragu is a separate thing, and was streamlined for restaurant service so I skip it here and use fresh wild mushrooms instead (if you want to try it sometime the recipe's here).

-How you plate this is important, and making the dish as I describe here will teach you one of the most important things about making and serving pasta at home I know.
-The big takeaway is twirling the noodles and putting the sauce on top when you plate.
+Making the dish as I describe will teach you one of the most important things about making and serving pasta at home: twirling the noodles and putting the sauce on top when you plate.

 Adapting the recipe